Alxus228/Music-site/README.md

-ability to assign a user to one of the roles: Admin, Editor, User ability to search for similar audio files ability for registered users to report an error for administration ability to send letters on emails
+ability to assign a user to one of the roles: Admin, Editor, User ability to search for similar audio files ability for registered users to report an error for administration ability to send letters on emails of registered users